CMU-IDS-2020/a3-05839-a3-fch-ljy/writeup.md

 ## Development

-In this project, Jingyuan Li is in charge of Map Visualization and Chart Visualization while Chuhan Feng is in charge of Machine Learning Visualization.
+In this project, Jingyuan Li is in charge of Map Visualization and Chart Visualization while Chuhan Feng is in charge of Dimensionality Reduction Visualization.
 We build a general framework for our application and we work on our parts separately during the development.
 In the end, we integrate all the code together.
 In total, it takes ~50  hours to finish the project.
 Most of the time spent is to find the appropriate way to express the information in the graph and make the charts readable.